 It is likely you have heard of “Prince of Wales” check in one form or another.
 It is known under many different guises; Glen Check, Glen Plaid, Glen Urquhart Plaid and many more.
 It is worn far and wide by members of state and celebrities alike, but let’s see how it came about.

 The Scottish Register of Tartan records Prince of Wales Check as actually named “Glenurquhart Estate Check”, registered on the First of January, 1840.
-The registered and most widely accepted designer, Miss Elizabeth MacDougall was a native of the village of Lewston found at the foot of the glen.
+The registered and most widely accepted original designer, Miss Elizabeth MacDougall, was a native of the village of Lewston found at the foot of the glen.
 Miss MacDougall’s design incorporates varying sizes of puppy tooth patterns giving the look of squares and stripes.
-It is worth noting at this point that some believe that the Countess Caroline of Seafield designed the check.
+It is worth noting at this point that some believe that the Countess Caroline of Seafield was instead the original designer of the check.
 As an accomplished weaver, she would have been easily capable, but it is far more widely accepted that MacDougall, in fact, designed it.

 The pattern first came to prominence when Countess Caroline of Seafield herself was looking for something to dress her grounds staff.
 She was looking for something smart, warm and durable as the weather was often fierce and the clothing needed to be able to withstand all that the Urquhart estate could throw at it.
 It was when she saw the new check design worn by the local men she found something she could use.
 Usually, Glen Check is worn in winter and as such is made from thick wool or flannel.
 This made it an ideal material for the harsh Scottish winter and outdoors.
 The Countess adopted the material with haste and outfitted her groundsmen with smart suits made of local wool, woven into the newly branded Glenurquhart Estate Check.
 Over time, the Countess had the design altered with thin coloured stripes (usually green to match the local scenery) added to the tight puppy tooth stripes to make the check as we know it today.